Security staff strike brings chaos to Frankfurt airport

 "I have no understanding for this," Shantel, real name Stefan Hantel, told Reuters, carrying a box of CDs.
 "I'm self-employed and have no union to represent me, but if I don't get to Istanbul today it means I lose a lot of business."

-Lufthansa, itself often a target of strike action during pay disputes, sent staff from its headquarters next to the airport to help with distributing hotel vouchers and food.

-Fraport said in the evening that it appeared nobody would have to camp out at the airport, adding air traffic was expected to start returning to normal on Saturday.

-The BDSW is offering a two stage increase to 14 euros an hour, but Verdi wants hourly pay for its members to be increased to 16 euros with immediate effect.
+Verdi wants hourly pay for its members to be increased to 16 euros with immediate effect.
+The BDSW is offering a two stage increase to 14 euros an hour.

 (Editing by David Holmes and Jane Merriman)